 Dr Gavin Smith is an assistant professor at The University of Nottingham, where he is the data science lead within the N/LAB.
 Dr. Smith holds a PhD in Computer Science and specialises in machine learning and (time series) data mining with a focus on data driven algorithms and metrics that facilitate decision making in real world environments.
-He has published internationally in a range of multidisciplinary venues including the IEEE International Conference on Data Mining (ICDM), IEEE International Conference on Pervasive Computing and Communications (PERCOM), the IEEE International Conference on Big Data and has presented as an invited speaker at events such as the 2017 Korea Green Innovation Days focused on sustainable development in Dar es Salaam, Tanzania.
+He has published internationally in a range of multidisciplinary venues including Neural Information Processing Systems (NeurIPS), IEEE International Conference on Data Mining (ICDM), IEEE International Conference on Pervasive Computing and Communications (PERCOM), the IEEE International Conference on Big Data and has presented as an invited speaker at events such as the 2017 Korea Green Innovation Days focused on sustainable development in Dar es Salaam, Tanzania.

 Gavin's research focuses on understanding human behaviour, where he primarily specializes in two application areas: (1) data analytics/mining/machine learning for international development and (2) the more traditional field of consumer analytics, both of which he has worked in for over 10 years with projects involving over 16 organizations and three continents.